MonoGame/monogame.github.io/documentation/articles/contributing.md

 #### See / CRef should be used whenever an API reference is used in the documentation

-To ensure that API documentaiton is linked to whichever reference is used, `<see>` and `<cref` references should be used, this helps users navigate the methods, espeically when looking up initializers or use of a property or method.
+To ensure that API documentation is linked to whichever reference is used, `<see>` and `<cref/>` references should be used, this helps users navigate the methods, especially when looking up initializers or use of a property or method.

+#### Avoid self referencing `<cref/>` unless it provides value

+`<cref/>` blocks are there to add links and create references to other classes, functions and methods that help inform the developer for what those concepts are.
+Adding a `<cref/>` for the same class or property you are describing just creates a circular reference that does not add value.

+References to other methods or properties in the same class is fine, just avoid self if possible.

+#### Use descriptors in `<see/>` & `<cref/>` statements for better readability

+By default, a `<cref/>` or `<see/>` reference will use only the type you are referencing when rendered to the user, e.g. `<cref="Album.Genre"/>` will render as `Genre`.

+Instead, use the descriptor in the style to render what you actually mean, for example: `<cref="Album.Genre">Album.Genre</cref>` which will always render as `Album.Genre` which is much clearer, it is the same for `<see/>` tags.

 #### 120 Width comments for easy reading